RecSysQuality/RecProbe/README.md

 RecProbe requires at least two YAML configuration files: a base configuration file and a noise injection configuration file.

 The base file, located at `src/config/files/config_base.yaml`, defines the general pipeline setup, including data processing options as well as input and output formats.
+In this file, the dataset name must be the same as the one of the ```src/data/output/<name_of_the_dataset>/```.

 In addition, users must configure one of the noise injection YAML files located in `src/config/files/<injection_level>`, depending on the desired injection level (rating, review, or hybrid).
 Each folder contains one YAML file for each injection strategy; the user has to select the YAML file corresponding to the injection strategy they wnat to apply and configure the parameters for the corresponding injection strategy.